 - Books/physical items: Request via Borrow Direct, Illiad/Interlibrary Borrowing, or Suggest a purchase.

 - In-person visits with Borrow Direct partners: Due to continued Covid restrictions, most libraries are limiting access at this time.
 We strongly recommend checking with a library before visiting.

 - The Libraries will offer a full course reserves service.

 - The service includes access to article and chapter scans through our Scan & Deliver service, as well as access to numerous e-books and databases.

 - Print reserves for required textbooks will be available at the start of the term.
 Faculty and instructors can submit textbooks for courses via the MIT Coop AIP.

 - Our Ask Us services are available online for general help, research, and reference questions.

-- Subject expert librarians can teach in MIT online classes, on topics ranging from archival research to literature reviews and more.
-They are also available for remote consultation and can be reached via email.
+- Subject expert librarians can teach in MIT in-person and online classes, on topics ranging from archival research to literature reviews and more.
+They are also available for in-person or remote consultations and can be reached via email.

 - Data Services (GIS, DMS and Statistical Services) provides assistance across the Institute in data management, creation, visualization, and analysis in support of all aspects of the research, teaching, and learning workflows.

 - Distinctive Collections provides reference consultations (with materials) via Zoom.
 Visit their requesting materials page for complete information.